What we learned from the Big Tech hearing—about handling tense virtual meetings

 And if anyone was going to give a good virtual performance, it should be these guys, right?

 Overall, I thought the leaders of these tech giants did well.
 They delivered a strong message and survived harsh questioning.
-And they nailed the basics of Zoom etiquette: we weren’t looking up into anyone’s nose, and they didn’t get interrupted by barking dogs..just Congressmen.
+And they nailed the basics of Zoom etiquette: we weren’t looking up into anyone’s nose, and they didn’t get interrupted by barking dogs . . . just Congressmen.

 That doesn’t mean their performances were flawless.